Applying for Academic Projects

 All first-time PIs must submit a signature page (electronically or hard copy).
 Please send a copy of the signature page to the attention of the Allocations Committee, OSC, 1224 Kinnear Road, Columbus, Ohio, 43212.

-OSC's online account application is part of an electronic system that leads you through the process step by step.
-Before you begin to fill in the application form, especially if you are new to the process, look at the Account Application Help pages.
+OSC's online project application is part of an electronic system that leads you through the process step by step.
+Before you begin to fill in the application form, especially if you are new to the process, look at the Project Application Help page.
 From this help page, please note the required materials for each request.
 Have all information and materials (suggested reviewer names and addresses, proposal text file names, etc.) at hand before you begin the application form.
 You can save a partially completed project application form for later use.
+As a reminder, you cannot re-submit application materials if they have already been used.

-- Online Account Application Form (NEW OSC PI)
+- Online Project and Account Application Form (NEW OSC PI)

 - Classroom Project Application Form (use our resources and software in the classroom)